-Vietnam President Tran Dai Quang dead at 61 due to illness
+Vietnam’s President Tran Dai Quang dies of illness at 61

 Quang did not appear in public for more than a month last year, raising speculation about his health.

-Born in northern Ninh Binh province, Quang attended a police college and rose through the ranks at various positions at the Ministry of Public Security before being appointed minister in 2011.
+Born in northern Ninh Binh province, Quang attended a police college and rose through the ranks at the powerful Ministry of Public Security before being appointed minister in 2011.

-A career security officer and four-star general, Quang was elected president in April 2016 by the Communist-dominated National Assembly, effectively becoming the second most powerful man in the country after General Secretary Nguyen Phu Trong.
+A career security officer and four-star general, Quang was elected president in April 2016 by the Communist Party-dominated National Assembly, effectively becoming the second most powerful man in the country after General Secretary Nguyen Phu Trong.

 The National Assembly is scheduled to convene a session next month and expected to elect a new president.